kiratheone/qr-code-digital-signature/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests
-5. Run `./scripts/simulate-ci.sh` to test locally
+5. Test your changes locally
 6. Submit a pull request

 ## License